Gulin7/OnePiece_fan_page/README.md

-#onepiece-landing-page
+# onepiece-landing-page

-This is a landing page with a OnePiece theme I created using html and css only (the "Join the crew!" button works btw).
+This is a landing page with a OnePiece theme I created using html and css only.

-You can access it here: https://gulin7.github.io/onepiece-landing-page/
+ you can access it here: https://gulin7.github.io/onepiece-landing-page/